survivejs/webpack-book/manuscript/styling/01_loading.md

 ![Hello cornsilk world](images/hello_02.png)

-T> An alternate way to load CSS would be to define a separate entry and point to the CSS there.
-Coupling styling to application code can be a nice way to handle it, though, as then you can see which styling is related to what file.

 ## Understanding CSS Scoping and CSS Modules

 Perhaps the biggest challenge of CSS is that all rules exist within **global scope**.
 Due to this reason, specific conventions that work around this feature have been developed.
 The [CSS Modules](https://github.com/css-modules/css-modules) specification solves the problem by introducing **local scope** per `import`.
 As it happens, this makes CSS more bearable to use as you don’t have to worry about namespace collisions anymore.